U.S. Stocks Jump on Senate Tax Bill

 Still, those high valuations in the U.S. have led him to favor European and Japanese stocks.

-Elsewhere, the Stoxx Europe 600 climbed 1.3%, lifted by broad gains across sectors.
+Monday, the Stoxx Europe 600 climbed 0.9%, lifted by broad gains across sectors.

-The British pound rose 0.2% against the dollar amid reports that Britain and the European Union are nearing an agreement that would allow Brexit negotiations to move forward.

 (END) Dow Jones Newswires